jtremback/cross-chain-validation/spec/valset-update-protocol.md

 func unfreezeStake(seqNum)
 ```

+- Implementation remark
+    - This callback is used to signal the to user (the staking module) that it can unfreeze stake because the unbonding period expired on the baby chain.
+It is in the responsibility of the staking module to check how much should be unfrozen depending on what evidence was received (by other means than this protocol) before.
 - Expected precondition
   - The change validator set demand *(valSet, seqNum)* issued by the staking module of the parent blockchain
 - Expected postcondition